 Another way to break up walnuts is to use a rolling pin.
 Put the nuts on a large chopping board and roll over them a few times.

-Can I use white chocolate instead?
+Can I use milk chocolate or white chocolate instead?

 I don't have a microwave, how can I melt the chocolate?